IsaacAhouma/IsaacAhouma.github.io/_portfolio/reliable_variance_networks.md

 collection: portfolio
 ---

 This is a Neurips 2019 reproducibility challenge project.
-In this project, my partners and I implement the following paper <https://papers.nips.cc/paper/8862-reliable-training-and-estimation-of-variance-networks.pdf> and reproduce its results.
+In this project, my partners and I implemented the following paper
+  <https://papers.nips.cc/paper/8862-reliable-training-and-estimation-of-variance-networks.pdf> and reproduced its results.